 Linda has worked widely in community and international development since the late 1980s, including senior management positions with World Vision and Oxfam Australia.
 Linda has a strong interest in effective development practice and how to research and assess such practice.
 Her specialisations include monitoring and evaluation, community development, gender, inclusive practice, international non-government organisational development and capacity building.
 She has been the Director of Praxis Consultants specialising in strategic management, program design, research and evaluation for international and domestic organisations since 2001.
 In 2014 she became a co-director of the Institute for Social Change at La Trobe University.

 Bronwyn has a deep practical and theoretical knowledge of the community sector with over fifteen years’ experience in non-profits.
 She is passionate about development practices that drive systemic change.
-Bronwyn has particular expertise in fundraising, advocacy and digital engagement, and is currently a Director at the Foundation for Young Australians and Board member of the Australian Youth Climate Coalition.
+Bronwyn has particular expertise in fundraising, advocacy and digital engagement, and is currently Deputy CEO at the Foundation for Young Australians and Board member of the Australian Youth Climate Coalition.